 People often confuse the two herbs basil and oregano.
 They look quite similar and you won’t be alone if you get confused between them.

-There are some noticeable differences between Basil and Oregano and you can easily differentiate between them by carefully looking at leaves and flowers.
+You can differentiate between Basil vs Oregano by carefully looking at the Leaves and Flowers.
 Further, their taste profile is also quite different.

-Let us also look at quick tips on how you can easily differentiate Basil and Oregano.
+Let us also look at quick tips on how you can easily differentiate Basil vs Oregano.

 The regular basil has a stem that is light green in color.
 It is smooth all over.
 However, there are more than 60 varieties of basil, so the stems vary.
 Some types of basil like Thai Basil have a purple or brown stem, but the common sweet basil is light green.